WRECK-d/wreckd-website/content/about/index.md

 WREC'kd is an Incorporated Society in Aotearoa that promotes endurance and adventure running activities in New Zealand's hills and mountains.

-We put on events for our members and support the Big Sunday Runs philosophy.
+We put on events for our members and support the Big Sunday Runs kaupapa.

 ## Philosphy

 ### Kaitiakitanga
-We live for the hills and would live *in the hills* if we could.
+People are part of nature, not seperate from it.
 We roam the tracks, ridges and riverbeds.
-We have a special connection to the Wellington hills, and the Aorangi, Remutaka and Tararua ranges.
+We have a special connection to the Wellington ngahere, the Aorangi, Remutaka and Tararua.

 ### Manaakitanga
-We find both freedom and purpose in the hills and want to help others find their path to the backcountry, whatever their level of experience.
+We find both freedom and purpose in the wilderness and want to help others find their path to the backcountry, whatever their level of experience.

 ### Whanaungatanga
-We look after one another and the environment.
 We honour the rich history of the hills, and work towards the preservation of these landscapes.
+We share suffering in the pursuit of adventure.

 ### Manawaroa
 We are a community of shared struggle and ambition.

 ## Committee